OCBC Indonesia: 1997 to 2008: Joint venture and acquisition by OCBC

 In 1997, Bank NISP entered a joint venture with OCBC Indonesia, with the opening of PT Bank OCBC-NISP, with an initial paid-up capital of 150 billion rupiah.
 Since then, OCBC has been buying shares from shareholders within the bank and also from President Director and CEO, Parwati Surjaudaja, who sold 22.5% of her shares to OCBC in 2004.
 By 2008, OCBC Bank had become the main shareholder in Bank NISP and the bank was renamed Bank OCBC NISP.

 2010 to present: Merger with OCBC Indonesia

 In 2011, OCBC NISP merged with OCBC Indonesia, where OCBC Indonesia was dissolved without going through liquidation.
 The combined entity would operate under the name of Bank OCBC NISP, and a total of Rp 47.6 trillion in combined assets after the merger.

+Marking the start of an exciting new banking journey, Bank OCBC NISP unveiled "OCBC" as a new brand name and logo, effective November 14, 2023.

+PT Bank OCBC NISP Tbk (“OCBC Indonesia”) on November 16, 2023 entered into a Sale and Purchase Agreement (“SPA”) with Commonwealth Bank of Australia (“CBA”) to acquire 99.0% of the shares in PT Bank Commonwealth (“PTBC”) from CBA (the “Proposed Acquisition”).
+OCBC Indonesia also intends to acquire the remaining 1.00% shares of PTBC from the other shareholders.
+The proposed acquisition is subject to regulatory approvals from Financial Services Authority of Indonesia (Otoritas Jasa Keuangan), Annual General Meeting of Shareholders (AGMS) and satisfaction of certain other conditions.
+Following completion of the acquisition, PTBC will be integrated into OCBC Indonesia.